yalah5084/sep11-freedom-project/entries/entry04.md

 }
 ```

-I wanted the popup to open once it was created, so I tried to add `.openPopup()` before `.addTo(map)`.
+I wanted the popup to open once it was created, so I tried to add `openPopup()` before `addTo(map)`.
 But the popup didn't open at first.
-I didn't understand what the problem was, so I went back to the file where I tinkered with my tool and noticed that the marker was stored in a variable and the order of `.addTo(map)`, `.bindPopup()` and `.openPopup()` was different.
+I didn't understand what the problem was, so I went back to the file where I tinkered with my tool and noticed that the marker was stored in a variable and the order of `addTo(map)`, `bindPopup()` and `openPopup()` was different.
 I had to add the marker to the map first, then make a popup, and then open it.

 ```js
  function petMarker(long, lat) {